alexyuly/ViewScript-Runtime/README.md

 - store values in memory while an app is running;
 - save and load data from external persistent storage.

-🐣 Have Children, by creating component instances and passing properties to them.
+🐣 Have *children*, by creating component instances and passing properties to them.

-📣 Fire Events to its parent, by responding when its children fire events.
+📣 Report *events* to its parent, by responding when its children fire events.

 #### 📚 Concepts Tab